 The aim of FUNBREW is to establish bioprocessing technologies for the synthesis in situation of functional compounds in BSG, such as exopolysaccharides (EPS) and antioxidants.
 The project goal is to obtain fundamental understanding on the biochemical and structural modifications occurring during BSG biotransformation to establish its use as food ingredient.
 The know-how gained will allow to recycle BSG as ingredient for cereal-based food with high nutritional and technological performance, improving food quality while at the same time contributing to waste reduction.

-Keywords: brewers' spent grain, bioprocessing, lactic acid bacteria, functional improvement
+Brewers' spent grain, bioprocessing, lactic acid bacteria, functional improvement

 - ITALY: University of Bari (UB)

 - Free University of Bozen (UBZ)

 - SWEDEN: RISE Research Institutes of Sweden

 The FUNBREW project started on 01/04/2018 and runs until 31/07/2021.

 - Bioprocessing of Brewers’ Spent Grain Enhances Its Antioxidant Activity: Characterization of Phenolic Compounds and Bioactive Peptides

 - Brewers’ spent grain as substrate for dextran biosynthesis by Leuconostoc pseudomesenteroides DSM20193 and Weissella confusa A16

 - Role of Lactic Acid Bacteria Phospho-β-Glucosidases during the Fermentation of Cereal by-Products